You’re an up-and-coming brand that just started working with a food distributor to get your product into more retail locations.

 - 73% of respondents said they have ended vendor relationships over delivery issues

-By not meeting delivery appointments into a food distributor, through missed customer pick-ups or poorly executed shipments, you can permanently damage your retail relationships.
+By not meeting delivery appointments with a food distributor, through missed customer pick-ups or poorly executed shipments, you can permanently damage your retail relationships.

 Missing deliveries is not something you want to take a gamble on.
 Control your logistics performance by working with an expert 3PL firm.